alibstill/housing/01_workflow/README.md

 For version 1, I will manually upload files to the `housing_local` namespace and work on syncing files when I have Kestra running continuously in the cloud.

-## Running Local services
+## Running Kestra

+To avoid costs, I have opted to run Kestra locally for v1.

-To run Kestra locally together with its postgres backend and the postgres housing database, run
+To run Kestra locally together with its postgres backend and the postgres housing database (see workflow 3 above), run

 ```bash
 docker-compose up -d